 MLIA statute and administrative rule require that the Montana State Library, hereinafter referred to as the State Library, with advice from the Montana Land Information Advisory Council (MLIAC), establish a granting process.
-This document provides an overview of the MLIA granting process, instructions for grant applicants, and the grant application forms.
+This document provides an overview of the MLIA granting process and instructions for grant applicants.
 The State Library provides state GIS coordination and oversight of MLIA grants.
 Where appropriate, the products of the grants shall comply with general State information technology and geospatial data standards and/or best practices.